Subhammalik26/Node.js-Assignment-4/README.md

 # Node.js-Assignment-4

-Create an npm project with express using Ejs template engine.
+Created an npm project with express using Ejs template engine.

 # Reason for selecting the Ejs template engine:-